... views

 Source

-• Diary Studies / Contextual inquiry.
+• Diary Studies / Contextual Inquiry.
 This research technique is all about observing the users in their natural environment.
 In practical terms, you would analyze how your users currently go about tackling the problem your product solves through direct observation or recordings.

 • Analytics.
 This technique works great for the products that have been launched for long enough to aggregate usage data.
 Analytics should give you an idea of which features your users use the most often, what is the sequence of features they use, where they spend the most time, etc. These insights are of huge value when it comes to designing dashboards.